USC Sensory Integration Hands-On Clinical Training Program (OT 610)

-OT 610 is offered three times per year, in three and a half month sessions, using the same general format established by Dr. Ayres.
+OT 610 is offered three times per year using the same general format established by Dr. Ayres.
 The sessions are scheduled during the spring (January through April), summer (May through July), and fall (late August through December) of each calendar year.
 Participants enrolled in OT 610 can anticipate the following weekly schedule:

 - Tuesdays: 8:00am – 6:00pm